 Jean Acorn Vancil

 Jean Acorn Vancil,a Phi Beta Kappa graduate of Whitman College, was hired at Grant to teach English and develop the choral program.
 Although she weighed 100 pounds and was scared thinking she was the youngest faculty member, she was determined that neither youth, size, nor fright would defeat her.

 In 1935 she attended a master choral workshop inspiring her to be the first Portland high school teacher to incorporate an a cappella program.
 As the music program grew, her English and drama assignments faded.
-She was a strong disciplinarian in her effort to teach “manners and morals as well as music” and set high standards and expectations for being in the choir.
-Former students vividly recall “Tussy Talks” where she introduced the need to shower, comb hair, stand up straight, sparkle while on stage, and respect other’s faith which she did by using music from all religions.
+She was a strong disciplinarian in her effort to teach “manners and morals as well as music,” and set high standards and expectations for being in the choir.
+Former students vividly recall “Tussy Talks” where she introduced the need to shower, comb your hair, stand up straight, sparkle while on stage, and respect others' faiths, which she did by using music from all religions.
 Her students so admired her that boys would form a chair by crossing their arms to carry her up and down the stairs because of the weakness in her legs due to polio.

-Craving adventure, Bruce then went abroad for 20 years teaching in Germany, Belgium, Turkey, Brazil, India and Serbia.
-In every school he worked, he always did the biggest shows that school had ever seen.
-Not a surprise, considering at Grant he was noted for his mega-musicals.
-Noteworthy were The Music Man, My Fair Lady, Fiddler on the Roof (the biggest with a cast of 603), and Oliver (a close second with a cast of 600).
+Craving adventure, Bruce then went abroad for 20 years, teaching in Germany, Belgium, Turkey, Brazil, India and Serbia.
+In every school he worked, he always pur on the biggest shows that school had ever seen.
+This is not a surprise, considering that while at Grant Bruce was noted for his mega-musicals; noteworthy were "The Music Man," "My Fair Lady," "Fiddler on the Roof "(the biggest with a cast of 603), and "Oliver" (a close second with a cast of 600).